jvm-profiling-tools/perf-map-agent/README.md

 So, while it is tempting to enable unfolded entries for the perceived extra resolution, this extra information is sometimes just noise which will not only clutter the overall view but may also be misleading or wrong.

+### Inaccurate mappings using the `unfold*` options

+Hotspot does not retain line number and other debug information for inlined code at other places than safepoints.
+This makes sense because you don't usually observe code running between safepoints from the JVM's perspective.
+This is different when observing a process from the outside like with `perf`.
+For observed code locations outside of safepoints, the JVM will not report any inlining information and perf-map-agent will assign those areas to the host method of the inlining.

+For more fidelity, Hotspot can be instructed to include debug information for non-safepoints as well.
+Use `-XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints` when running the target process.
+Note, however, that this will produce a lot more information with the generated `perf-<pid>.map` file potentially growing to MBs of size.

 ### Agent Library Unloading